finopsfoundation/definition/README.md

+This repository is *** deprecated ***

-This repository holds the canonical definitions, lifecycle, capabilities, etc for FinOps.
-Anyone can contribute to it, but only the Technical Advisory Council can merge accepted changes.
+For the canonical definitions, lifecycle, capabilities, etc for FinOps, please visit finops.org/framework.
+Anyone can contribute, but only the Technical Advisory Council can vote to approve and accept changes.

 Terms of contribution are defined in the TAC's [Technical Charter](https://github.com/finopsfoundation/tac/blob/master/charter.md).